devopsacademyau/academy/projects/project01/README.md

 - As it is a pilot migration to AWS, data migration is out of scope
 - Testers were contracted to develop unit/service/integration tests for this pipeline, so you don't need to write tests but consider including this step in your CI pipeline or automation scripts!
 - Consider the application as stateless for this pilot.
 In Wordpress some files may be stored locally on the server (e.g. on image upload)
-- For this pilot you don't need to create the Infra as Code for the CI pipeline
+- For this pilot we are aiming to have as much as possible as code
 - Single Github repo.

 ## Grading